 Contact: Rachel Howie, Director of Education, Diocese of Gloucester

-This priority group has been focused upon the development of a new resource “101 ways for parishes and schools to work together”, supporting parishes and schools to work together to appoint foundation governors, and supporting parishes and schools to worship together.
+This priority has been focused upon the development of a new resource “101 ways for parishes and schools to work together”, supporting parishes and schools to work together to appoint foundation governors, and supporting parishes and schools to worship together.
 We have also delivered The Good Shepherd project – using life-sized sheep to bring parishes and schools together, particularly during the transition from Year 6 to senior school.

 Approaching the use, upkeep and future of our church buildings in bold and creative ways

-Contact: Natalie Fenner, Senior Churches officer, Diocese of Gloucester
+Contact: Kath Hilsden, Senior Church Buildings Officer, Diocese of Gloucester

-This priority group is looking at sharing stories of buildings used and developed in bold and creative ways, and will be hosting a gathering of interested parties in autumn 2018.
+This priority is looking at sharing stories of buildings used and developed in bold and creative ways, hosted a gathering of interested parties in autumn 2018.
 Sub-groups are working on various priorities including providing support for church closure and providing a strategic overview of buildings.

 Enabling people to discover new depths to prayer, and spiritual growth, individually and together